MSU Application for Graduate Study

 State authorization to provide a program related to the preparation of teachers or other P-12 school/system personnel does not indicate eligibility for an Alabama certificate.
 Applicants for an Alabama certificate based on reciprocity must meet Alabama’s test requirements and submit a valid, renewable professional educator certificate/license issued by another state at the degree level, grade level, and in the teaching field or area of instructional support for which an Alabama certificate is sought and for which Alabama issues a certificate.
 Applicants for Alabama certification in an area of administration must also document at least three years of full-time employment as an administrator in a P-12 school system(s).
 Alabama State Department of Education website.

 Student enrollment in K-12 English as a Second Language is currently restricted in the following states:

 MSU’s Application for Graduate Study

 The university prefers that you submit your Application for Graduate Study online because this will expedite your application.
 The information that you provide in your application will automatically feed into MSU’s computer system and can be quickly transmitted electronically to the MATC program’s office.
 You can save your application online and return to it as often as you like until you have completed it and are ready to submit it.
-See MATC-Application-Instructions for how to apply to the program).
+See MATC-Application-Instructions

 The current program code to select for the MATC